ViRu-ThE-ViRuS/desTROY/README.md

 #### gen1
-after 3 hours of training, the model shows significant recognition of game boundaries and tries to avoid itself by going in circles, using the *advantage actor critic* model
+after 3 hours of training, the model shows significant recognition of game boundaries and tries to avoid itself by going in circles, using the *actor critic* model

 - the leads are promising, but frankly, the training time for this algorithm is too slow for me, so i will be coming back to this problem to explore A3C,